openstack/neutron/doc/source/devref/contribute.rst

 entirely within the third-party code.
 Third-party code shall **never** modify neutron core tables in any way.

-Each repo has its own alembic migration branch that adds, removes and modifies its own tables in the neutron database schema.
+Each repo has its own *expand* and *contract* `alembic migration branches
+<alembic_migrations.html#migration-branches>`_.
+A third-party repo's alembic
+migration branches may operate only on tables that are owned by the repo.

 * Note: Care should be taken when adding new tables.
-To prevent collision of table names it is recommended to prefix them with a vendor/plugin string.
+To prevent collision of table names it is **required** to prefix them with a vendor/plugin string.

 * Note: A third-party maintainer may opt to use a separate database for their tables.
 This may complicate cases where there are foreign key constraints